Welcome at RacingNews365

 McLaren sensation Taylor Barnard had a Monaco E-Prix like no other a fortnight ago, with his parents having discovered his Formula E debut in the most extraordinary way possible.

-F2 driver Barnard has been working as McLaren's reserve Formula E driver since the start of Season 10 and was in Monaco to fill his role; however, he was thrown into Sam Bird's seat 10 minutes prior to free practice two.
+Formula 2 driver Barnard has been working as McLaren's reserve FE driver since the start of Season 10 and was in Monaco to fill his role; however, he was thrown into Sam Bird's seat 10 minutes prior to free practice two.

 Bird crashed in the opening practice session at the Circuit de Monaco and required an immediate trip to hospital, where it was discovered that he had broken his hand.

-It left Barnard to make his competitive debut at the Circuit de Monaco of all places, something he had no time to be nervous about given how little notice he received.
+It left Barnard to make his competitive debut in Monaco of all places, something he had no time to be nervous about given how little notice he received.

-Thankfully for Barnard, he was a sensible 19-year-old the night before the Monaco E-Prix and had a traditional driver's breakfast, ahead of going to the circuit for what he assumed would be a day as reserve.
+Thankfully, for Barnard, he was a sensible 19-year-old the night before the Monaco E-Prix and had a traditional driver's breakfast, ahead of going to the circuit for what he assumed would be a day as a reserve.

-"And to be honest, I was very tired.
-And I was quite conflicted, whether I should actually go to bed or go out with everyone and have dinner, I did the clever thing and went to bed and had dinner and went to bed very, very early.
+"To be honest, I was very tired.
+I was quite conflicted whether I should actually go to bed or go out with everyone and have dinner.
+I did the clever thing and had dinner and went to bed very, very early.

 "It was a very early start, it was like 5am.
-I was in bed asleep at nine o'clock.
-And I had a full eight hours sleep and a proper breakfast and I was fully ready.
-Not knowing, having no idea, that I needed it.
+I was in bed asleep at 9pm, and I had a full eight hours sleep and a proper breakfast.
+I was fully ready, not knowing, having no idea, that I needed it.

-"But I did, which was in hindsight, very, very good thing.
-So normal drivers breakfast and good sleep."
+"But I did [have a normal breakfast], which was in hindsight a very, very good thing.
+So a normal drivers breakfast and good sleep."

 How his parents discovered debut